-- Undertake hedge after-care during establishment period of 1-5 vears. - Review hedge laying of whips after the 5 years if required.

-- Reduce height of mature hawthorn and gap up as required. - 1.5.8 Western boundary - General cutting back to control encroachment Spray and or cut as necessary along whole length. - 1.5.9 Eastern Boundary Surroundings rotational cutting back especially of Blackthorn.
-Specific management plan for this sensitive dormouse habitat is needed, haloing of specimen oaks at southern end of eastern boundary. ensuring work does not infringe on the historic or landscape value of the site.
-This work needs to be based on the recommendations of the 'Dormouse Management Action Plan (appendix 7.5) - 1.5.10 Northern boundary north and south of concrete track, Control encroachment along roadside.
-Sculpture bays along edge to create microhabitats.
-No intervention on the northern side of the track. - 1.5.11 Car Park area Maintain previously cleared areas, maintain scrub clearance to prevent encroachment and offer community safety and site visibility.
+- Undertake hedge aftercare during establishment period of 1-5 years. - Review hedge laying of whips after the 5 years if required. - Reduce height of mature hawthorn and gap up as required. - 1.5.8 Western boundary - General cutting back to control encroachment Spray and or cut as necessary along the whole length. - 1.5.9 Eastern Boundary Surroundings rotational cutting back especially of Blackthorn.
+See the specific management plan for this sensitive area of dormouse habitat.
+Haloing of specimen oaks at southern end of eastern boundary. ensuring work does not infringe on the historic or landscape value of the site.
+This work needs to be based on the recommendations of the 'Dormouse Management Action Plan' (appendix 7.5) - 1.5.10 Northern boundary north and south of concrete track, Control encroachment along roadside.
+Sculpture bays along edge and amongst scrub to create micro-habitats.
+No intervention on the northern side of the track. - 1.5.11 Car Park area Maintain previously cleared areas, maintain scrub clearance to prevent encroachment and to offer community safety and site visibility.